- CV: PDF

 Cameron Churchwell

 Intro: Cameron joined the lab in 2024.
 He developed his interest in AI-based speech and audio processing tasks, such as speech representation learning, during his undergraduate studies at Northwestern University.
-Currently, he works on learnable DSP filters, audio segmentation, and controllable speech editing.
+For his PhD study, he works on learnable DSP filters with a focus on efficiency and low-delay neural codec designs inspired by differentiable DSP methods, where he often niftily deals with lower-than-Python-level implementation issues.
+He has been interning at Bose.

 Homepage: https://www.cameronchurchwell.com